-Advice on furlough leave and job loss
+Advice on end of furlough and facing redundancy

 Many people in our city, both experienced workers and young people, are now facing employment challenges and uncertainty.

 No longer being furloughed is an unknown situation for most and worrying about job security can be confusing enough without the added complications of Covid-19.
 The first step after furlough ends or if you are at risk of losing your job is to find out what your rights are.